The-Mad-Noodle/QMK-Mad-Noodle-KeyPads/README.md

 3. Wait for your firmware to compile.
 Then you'll be prompted with:
     >Flashing for bootloader: rp2040<br>
     >Waiting for drive to deploy...
-4. Double press the button on the back, center, left of the PCB labeled **"R"** to enter the bootloader drive mode and the flashing will begin.
+4. Quickly double-press the reset button on the back, center, left of the PCB labeled **"R"** to enter the bootloader drive mode and the flashing will begin.

-5. Congrats!
+Congrats!
 Your keypad is now successfully flashed with your new firmware!
 <br>
 <br>